jasujm/hrefs/docs/quickstart.rst

            raise HTTPException(status_code=404, detail="Book not found")
        return book

-To make a model target for hrefs, it needs to:
+To make a model target for hyperlinks, it needs to:

-* Inherit from :class:`hrefs.starlette.ReferrableModel`.
+* Inherit from :class:`hrefs.BaseReferrableModel`.

 * Have a configuration called ``details_view`` naming the route that will return the details of the referrable model.
 The URLs will be built by reversed routing, using the *primary key* of the model as parameters.

-* In the above example ``Book.id`` is the primary key.
+In the above example ``Book.id`` is the primary key.
 This may or may not correspond to the primary key in a database, but ``hrefs`` really isn't concerned with the database layer.
 By default, the primary key is the ``id`` field but can be configured.
 See :ref:`configure_key` for details.

-* The primary key name typically appears as a path parameter in the route, but this isn't required.
+The primary key name typically appears as a path parameter in the route, but this isn't required.
 Keys can be converted to and from both path and query parameters.
 Keys omitted from the path are assumed to be query parameters.

 .. note::